-Error source Cause Check method and remedy Outdoor unit (1) Wiring fault (Det ail code 15) (2) Loose connectors, short-circuit, con- tact failure 1) Check the connector CNTYP5 on the control board for proper connection.
-(Det ail code 14) (3) Incompatible control board and INV board (replacement with a wrong cir- 1) Check the connector CNTYP4 on the control board for proper connection. cuit board) 2) Check the connector CNTYP5 on the control board for proper connection.
+Error source Cause Check method and remedy Outdoor unit (1) Wiring fault (Detail code 15) (1) Loose connectors, short-circuit, con- tact failure 1) Check the connector CNTYP5 on the control board for proper connection.
+(Detail code 14) (3) Incompatible control board and INV board (replacement with a wrong cir- cuit board) 1) Check the connector CNTYP4 on the control board for proper connection.
+2) Check the connector CNTYP5 on the control board for proper connection.
 (4) DIP SW setting error on the control board 3) Check the settings of SW5-1 through SW5-4 on the control board.
-(Det ail code 12) 1) Check the connector CNTYP2 on the control board for proper connection.
+(Detail code 12) 1) Check the connector CNTYP2 on the control board for proper connection.
 2) Check the connector CNTYP5 on the control board for proper connection.
 3) Check the connector CNTYP4 on the control board for proper connection.
 4) Check the settings of SW5-1 through SW5-4 on the control board.
-(Det ail code 16) 1) Check the connector CNTYP on the INV board for proper connection.
+(Detail code 16) 1) Check the connector CNTYP on the INV board for proper connection.
 2) Check the connector CNTYP5 on the control board for proper connection.
 3) Check the connector CNTYP4 on the control board for proper connection.
 4) Check the settings of SW5-1 through SW5-4 on the control board.
 5) Check the wiring between the control board and INV board.
-(Refer to the section on Error code 0403.) (page 118) (Det ail code 00, 01, 05) 1) Check the wiring between the control board and INV board.
-(Refer to the section on Error code 0403.) (page 118) 2) Check the settings of SW5-1 through SW5-4 on the control board.
+(Refer to the section on Error code 0403.) (page 126) (Det tail code 00, 01, 05) 1) Check the wiring between the control board and INV board.
+(Refer to the section on Error code 0403.) (page 126) 2) Check the settings of SW5-1 through SW5-4 on the control board.
 3) Check the connector CNTYP5 on the control board for proper connection.
 4) Check the connector CNTYP4 on the control board for proper connection.
-(Det ail code Miscellaneous) If a set-model-name identification error occurs, check the detail code on the unit on which the error occurred.
-The detail code that appears on other units will be dif- ferent from the ones shown above.
+(De tail code Miscellaneous) If a set-model-name identification error occurs, check the detail code on the unit on which the error occurred The detail code that appears on other units will be dif ferent from the ones shown above.